CodingItWrong/codingitwrong.com/_posts/2018-08-16-modern-ember.md

 ## Conclusion

-We've looked at Ember's module unification file layout, angle bracket syntax, ES6 classes and decorators, and auto importing of NPM modules.
+We've looked at a lot of Ember's new features: angle bracket syntax, template co-location, ES6 classes and decorators, tracked properties, auto importing of NPM modules.
 These changes remove some of the incidental differences between Ember and other frameworks, as well as some legacy cruft from before components were the mental model and before ES6 classes existed.
 Put together, they give Ember a very modern feel.

 If you're interested in a framework that gives you a reliable upgrade path as the web evolves, that takes care of implementation details so you can focus on your application's business logic, and that values creating addons so you don't have to reinvent the wheel, there are a lot of great reasons to check out Ember.